celestiaorg/celestia-app/tools/blockscan/readme.md

 Usage: blockscan <rpc-address> [from-height] [to-height]
 ```

-Here is an example commang for following the head of mainnet:
+Here is an example command for following the head of mainnet:

 ```bash
 go run ./tools/blockscan https://rpc.lunaroasis.net:443